Top 15 Questions of those who are New to Cruising:

 The most common covered reasons are illness, death or injury in the family, redeployment, and revocation of leave.
 Ask us for the complete list.

 How much are drink packages?

-Be aware that with most cruise lines, Royal Caribbean being the notable exception, if one person in a cabin purchases a beverage package, ALL persons in the cabin must purchase a package.
+Be aware that with most cruise lines, if one person in a cabin purchases a beverage package, ALL persons in the cabin must purchase a package.

 For each cruise line’s beverage package prices, individual drink prices, and article on whether drink packages are “worth it,” go to our Beverage Package Page